People and Story

 Her long-term goal is to grow her clothing brand, Munia, into a sustainable fashion and lifestyle brand that works with artisans in the Congo, where her family is from, and help create jobs through an ethical, sustainable supply chain.

-Ling Cheun Bianca Lee, LCPC, Registered Art Therapist (she/they)
+Dr. Ling Cheun Bianca Lee, PHD, LCPC, Registered Art Therapist (she/they)

 Secretary and Board Member